apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/STREAM-LOAD.md

 30. escape <version since="dev" type="inline"> Used to escape characters that appear in a csv field identical to the enclosing characters.
 For example, if the data is "a,'b,'c'", enclose is "'", and you want "b,'c to be parsed as a field, you need to specify a single-byte escape character, such as "\", and then modify the data to "a,' b,\'c'". </version>

+29. ignore_mode: <version since="dev" type="inline"> Ignore mode, only effective when the target table is a unique table with merge-on-write enabled.
+When insert ignore mode is enabled, for the inserted rows, if the key of the row does not exist in the table, the row will be inserted.
+If the key already exists in the table, the row will be discarded.
+When sequence columns exists in the target table, the ignore mode can't be enabled in stream load.</version>

 ### Example

 1. Import the data in the local file 'testData' into the table 'testTbl' in the database 'testDb', and use Label for deduplication.
 Specify a timeout of 100 seconds